The First Travelers Aid

 Travelers Aid welcomed immigrants to the United States, with operations at or near many of the ports of entry.
 It was a service designed to ensure that newcomers were not only welcomed, but that they were pointed to safe places to stay.

-President Franklin Roosevelt’s administration called on Travelers Aid, and five other national social service organizations to form the original USO.
+President Franklin Roosevelt’s administration called on Travelers Aid and five other national social service organizations to form the original United Service Organizations (USO).
 As part of the USO, Travelers Aid volunteers staffed more than 150 “troops in transit” locations.

-There are now 44 Travelers Aid programs and locations in the United States, Puerto Rico, Canada and Australia.
-Each of these programs are locally operated, and meet the social service needs of their community, with a common thread being to help return stranded individuals safely home.
+The Travelers Aid International network now consists of 26 social service agencies, 17 airports, seven train stations and six direct service programs in the United States, Puerto Rico, Canada and Australia.
+Each of these programs is locally operated and meets the social service needs of their community, with a common thread being to help return stranded individuals safely home.

-The programs are diverse, and include work with local homeless populations and working poor.
-Since World War II Travelers Aid programs have developed at major U.S. airports, providing a “helping hand along the way” to travelers, with information, directions, and problem solving.
-Travelers Aid continues to have a presence at 4 North American train stations, and partners with Greyhound to provide discount travel for stranded persons.
+The programs are diverse and include work with local homeless populations and the working poor.
+Since World War II, Travelers Aid programs have developed at major U.S. airports, providing a “helping hand along the way” to travelers, with information, directions, and problem solving.
+Travelers Aid continues to have a presence at four North American train stations, and partners with Greyhound to provide discount travel for stranded persons.

-An organization with a 165-year history is constantly evolving to meet the contemporary challenges of travelers.
-Although the nature of travel has changed, and many have communication tools and resources at their disposal that weren’t available just a few years ago (e.g., smartphones and credit cards), we are a more mobile society than ever before, and travelers are still in need of Travelers Aid.
+An organization with a history dating back almost 200 years is constantly evolving to meet the contemporary challenges of travelers.
+Although the nature of travel has changed, and many have communication tools and resources at their disposal that weren’t available years ago (e.g., smartphones and credit cards), we are a more mobile society than ever before, and travelers are still in need of Travelers Aid.